A crucial developmental milestone that often gets overlooked…

 8. School Readiness

-During this stage of play, children will also start to learn how to mingle with other children of their own age and start to communicate with them.
+During this stage of play, children will also start to learn how to mingle with other children of their own age and start to learn the communication skills required to play and spend time with them.
+This in itself sets them on the road to school readiness.

 How Can We Encourage Associative Play In Our Children?

+Arrange play dates, attend playgroups and plan visits to the park.
 Encourage your children to share during communal activities such as pretend kitchens or sandpits.

 I love that this table has a tough moulded lid that ensures the sand stays dry during wet weather but means your child can still play with the table regardless!